SaraRasoulian/Server-Side-Caching/README.md

 ResponseCache attribute has several properties, including `NoStore`, `Duration` and `Location`.

-You can also add global response caching using `Caching Middleware` in Program.cs file.
+You can also add global response caching using caching middleware in Program.cs file.

 ### 2. In-Memory Caching